zelbaz946/precourse1/GitHub.md

 Read everything here closely :eyes:

-Github is the software engineer's hub - where you'll find code written by your friends and team members and whole libraries like jQuery.
-What do we use Github for in our precourse?
+GitHub is the software engineer's hub - where you'll find code written by your friends and team members and whole libraries like jQuery.
+What do we use GitHub for in our precourse?

-## We're using Github for two purposes
+## We're using GitHub for two purposes

 1. As a hub for our Precourse instructions (they're saved in text documents - that end in .md).
 Each unit has its own .md file
 2. As the place for you to save your progress to keep us updated